yukilite/tp/docs/UserGuide.md

 #### 4.1.4 Edit an existing Patient

 The program allows you to make changes to an existing Patient record by its index in the list.
+Note that you cannot edit the patient id number.

 Format: `editp \index [patientNumber] \name [name] \age [age] \address [address] \phone [phone]`